grapa-dev/grapa/README.md

 "testing".left(2) -> "te"

+Use a negative number to truncate right.

+"testing".left(-2) -> "testi"

 #### right(count)
 Gets the right bytes of an item.

 "testing".right(2) -> "ng"

+Use a negative number to truncate left.

+"testing".right(-2) -> "sting"

 #### mid(start,len)
 Gets the middle bytes of an item.